FernandaRibeiroSilva/yandex_first_project/README.md

-# This project was developed during the Yandex.Practikum course: As a result, a landing page was created "How to learn"
+# This project was developed during the Yandex.Practikum course: As a result, a landing page was created "How to learn".

 ### In order to complete this work, was used the basic knowledge of HTML and CSS.